 • Add an optional cotton sweater or jacket if it’s chilly.

-In the end…I was won over by the traditional outfit.
+In the end…I was won over by this traditional ladies’ German outfit of Oktoberfest.
 It was comfortable, fun to wear, forced me to have great posture, was flattering, made my boobs look big, and yes, I even loved the apron.
 I’m not sure I would buy one to simply wear around New York City, but I would get one for attending Oktoberfest for sure.

 I was a guest of Germany Tourism on this trip, however all opinions here are my own.